18 May ‘Tis the (Other) Season: Why a Cloud Telephone System is Perfect for Seasonal Businesses

 Conventional phone systems are fed by telephone lines coming through the wall.
 As such, temporary hires who need regular access to a phone are often crammed into small workspaces — because that’s where the outlets are.

 A cloud telephone system doesn’t use 19th century telephone lines.
 It leverages the existing LAN (through desktops/laptops) or wi-fi network (through tablets/smartphones), which means that virtually any area of the office can become a functional, connected workspace.

 Many seasonal businesses temporarily hire remote workers to handle sales, support, administration, and other important functions.
 With a conventional phone system, these workers are on an island and disconnected from the main workforce — which leads to communication gaps and reduced performance.

 With a cloud telephone system, all workers — permanent full-time and temporary remote alike — use the same platform to send/receive calls, share instant messages, hold conference calls, access group calendars, and more.
 It doesn’t matter if temporary hires are on the other side of the city, state, country, or world.

 The Bottom Line

-Seasonal businesses don’t just want to maximize revenue in the spring and summer: they need to in order to succeed in the short-term and survive in the long-run.
-A cloud telephone system is a valuable — and frankly, vital — a solution that helps them “make hay while the sun shines!”
+Seasonal businesses don’t just want to maximize revenue in the spring and summer: they need to in order to succeed in the short-term and survive in the long-term.
+A cloud telephone system is a valuable — and frankly, vital — solution that helps them “make hay while the sun shines!”